Mailing Address: 115 S. 1460 E. Rm. 205, Salt Lake City, UT 84112-0111

 Advising

-To help students maintain high scholastic standards, the department has appointed advisors to consult with them about their academic progress.
-The student is assigned an advisor in the selected degree field upon declaring a major.
-We recommend that students consult their advisors at least twice each year.
-Students in Geological Engineering must consult their advisor at least once each year.
-Failure to do so will result in dismissal from the degree program.
+To help students maintain high scholastic standards, the department and college has appointed advisors to consult with them about their academic progress.
+We recommend that students meet with an advisor prior to and upon declaring a major.
+We recommend that students consult their advisor(s) on a regular basis to gain insight and further their degree plans.

 Scholarships